WorkUp

 Creating a Design Language

 One of the key issues with Workup's interface was its lack of a consistent design system.
-Based on its existing UI, our team revamped Workup's design system bringing consistency and modernity to user interactions across the website.
+Based on its existing UI, our team revamped Workup's design system.

 Final Product